ZingPow/Windows-IoT-Core-Sensors/README.md

 # Windows-IoT-Core-Sensors
-Collection of samples that show how to use different sensors and such with Windows IoT Core
+Collection of samples that show how to use different sensors and such with Windows IoT Core.

+ML8511 UVB UV Rays Sensor